 This is a workplace-based learning programme and placements are part of your employment prior to enrolment.
 You will be taught through blended learning which combines face-to-face with online study.

 You may be sponsored by your employer or may choose to self-fund.
 If you are being sponsored you should ensure funding is in place prior to submitting an application as places cannot be held in the event of funding not being secured.

 There is flexibility within the programme.
 You may choose to exit the programme with the PGCert and/or take a break prior to starting the PGDip.
 View our PGCert Foundation Pharmacy Practice page for more information on the qualification.

 The programme is part of the Joint Programmes Board (JPB) partners group and there is flexible movement of students who complete the PGCert to study in other local HEIs.

-Required documents to be submitted with application are found in the 'Entry requirements' section below, along with information about how to apply online.
+Required documents to be submitted with application can be found in the 'Entry requirements' section of this page, along with information about how to apply online.

 If you are interested in applying after the deadline, please contact firstname.lastname@example.org - sometimes we can operate a waiting list in case applicants withdraw at the last minute.

 1. Confirm you meet the professional entry requirements: